Things to Do Near Atlanta University Center

-- Fox Theatre – If you love Broadway shows, then keep your eye on the Fox because the theater often offers discount tickets to college students when Broadway comes to Atlanta.
+If you love Broadway shows, then keep your eye on the Fox Theatre because the theater often offers discount tickets to college students when Broadway comes to Atlanta.

 Not Too Pricey

-- Jimmy Carter Presidential Library & Museum – Admission is only $6 with your valid student ID.
-Not only that, it’s wise to check the website from time to time because events are often free.
-To cite just one example, The Carter Center hosts several meet and greet author appearances each month, and most are free.
-Of course, if you want a book, you’ll have to pay (but you’ll get an autographed copy).
+Admission to the Jimmy Carter Presidential Library & Museum is only $10 with your valid student ID.
+Not only that, it’s wise to check the website from time to time because some events are free.

-- Center for Civil and Human Rights – This museum is ultra-inspirational.
+The National Center for Civil and Human Rights is ultra-inspirational.
 You will leave hoping you can help make the world a better place.
-With $2 off admission price with your valid student ID, your entry price is $14.
+Tickets are $19.99.

-- Alliance Theatre – When they are available, student tickets can be purchased for $10, including all taxes and fees.
-These Student Rush tickets require your student ID to be presented and must be purchased in person at the Woodruff Arts Center Box Office on the day of the performance.
-You may call the Box Office at 404-733-5000 in advance to check availability.
+The Alliance Theatre, Atlanta’s Tony Award-winning regional theater, depending on availability, offers student ticket for $10, including all taxes and fees.
+Student rush tickets require your student ID to be presented and must be purchased in person at the Woodruff Arts Center box office on the day of the performance.
+Call the box office at 404-733-4600 in advance to check availability.

-- State Farm Arena – OK, we know that tickets to musical performances are way outside your budget.
-However, if your favorite artist is coming to Atlanta, chances are he or she will perform at one of these arenas.
+State Farm Arena is home to musical performances and Atlanta’s NBA Atlanta Hawks.
+Tickets, no doubt, are way outside your budget.
+However, if your favorite artist is coming to Atlanta, chances are he or she will perform here.
 Now is the time to beg your parents.
-If you are a basketball fan, the Atlanta Hawks also play at State Farm Arena.

 Get to know Atlanta, and discover the best things to do around the city.